kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

-The announcement is active until the stream is closed or reset by either endpoint.
-Notably, a subscriber can close the send side of the stream to indicate that no error occurred, but it's not interested.
+## ANNOUNCE_OK

-The subscriber MUST reply with an ANNOUNCE_OK message or close the stream.
+The subscriber replies to an ANNOUNCE with an ANNOUNCE_OK message.

 ~~~
 ANNOUNCE_OK Message {